-- doppler ultrasound, which monitors blood flow in the major arteries and veins
+- Doppler ultrasound, which monitors blood flow in the major arteries and veins

 - echocardiogram, which examines the heart

-- 3D ultrasound, which shows a three dimensional picture of the inside of the body
+- 3D ultrasound, which shows a three-dimensional picture of the inside of the body

-- 4D ultrasound, which creates a three dimensional picture in motion.
+- 4D ultrasound, which creates a three-dimensional picture in motion

 When is an ultrasound scan used?

-Ultrasound can be used for screening, diagnosis or to help with treatment.
+Ultrasounds can be used for screening, diagnosis or to help with treatment.
 Ultrasound scans can be used to:

-- examine tendons and ligaments and diagnose sprains, strains, trapped nerves and muscle tears
+- examine muscles, tendons and ligaments and diagnose sprains, strains, trapped nerves and muscle tears

 - examine lumps to see if they need further testing by distinguishing between fluid-filled cysts and solid lumps

 How do I prepare for an ultrasound scan?